vicinityh2020/vicinity-get-started/docs/templates/Quick-start.rst

 Create an access point
 ######################

 * In order to be able to register devices and services, it is necessary to have access credentials for your agent/adapter.
-This is what we call `access point <Access-points.rst>`_ in the platform.
+This is what we call `access point <https://vicinity-get-started.readthedocs.io/en/latest/neighbourhood.html#Access-points.rst>`_ in the platform.

 Next steps
 ##########